 -Any Confirmatory Positive test may be appealed to the testing agency’s designated Doctor within 72 hours of notification.
 Contact information is provided upon parent notification by the school administrator.

-Non Academic punitive Nature of Policy
+Non-Academic punitive Nature of Policy

 Student’s will not be penalized academically for testing positive for illegal drugs.
 Those students enrolled in classes which result in graded performances or competitions will be given alternate but equivalent assignments in place of performances or competitions when necessary.
 The results of a random urine drug test will not be documented in any student’s academic records.
 Information regarding the results of drug tests may be disclosed to criminal or juvenile authorities through court order or subpoena.
 In the event of such communication, the student’s parent/guardian/custodian will be notified prior to the release of information.